 Once you do this, apply glue to the back of the liner.
 Then adhere in place.
 Let the notepad sit for a few minutes.
 Gently go over the score lines with the stylus and close the notepad.
 If the liner comes up when you close the notepad, press it back down and wait a little longer.
 The score lines will help the notepad close without the liner bubbling up.

-Step Six: Add the 3″ x 5″ notepad.
-The notepads I found were red at the top, so before covering them with the header I created, I colored the sides of the red part with a black Sharpie.
+Add the 3″ x 5″ notepad.
+The notepads I found were red at the top, so before covering them with the header I created, I colored the sides of the red paper with a black Sharpie.

 Score the header at 7/8″ and 1 1/8″.
 Fold along the score lines and glue to the top of the notepad.